beeeees/grunt-boilerplate/README.md

 1. Run `npm install` to install the required dependencies.

 ## Configuration Options
-You may modify the project name, version, and description in the package.json file if desired.
+You may modify the project name, version, and description in the `package.json` file if desired.
 These properties are not used at this time.

 At the top of the Gruntfile, there are two options.
 One refers to CoffeeScript and the other refers to Uglification of the concatenated JavaScript.

 ### CoffeeScript
-* If you want to use CoffeeScript, then just add your `.coffee` files to the coffee folder at the root of the project.
+If you want to use CoffeeScript, then just add your `.coffee` files to the coffee folder at the root of the project, and then set the `enableCoffeeScript` option in the Gruntfile to `true`.
 All of the .coffee files will be processed into .js files with the same name.
-You can even create `scripts.coffee` to replace the main `scripts.js` file if you prefer to use Coffee.
+You can even create `scripts.coffee` to replace the main `scripts.js` file.
-* If you prefer not to use CoffeeScript, you can edit the `enableCoffeeScript` variable at the top of the `Gruntfile`.
-You can also delete the coffee folder if you want to.
 ```
-var enableCoffeeScript = false;
+var enableCoffeeScript = true;
 ```

-In either case, feel free to delete the sample `coffeescript.coffee` and` coffeescript.js` files in the coffee folder and the js folder.
-These are samples for testing purposes and should be harmless.
+If CoffeeScript is not applicable for the project, or you prefer not to use it, you can leave the option set to false, and delete the coffee folder.

 ### Uglify
 In addition to directly running the uglify task as described below, you can configure the Gruntfile to run the uglify task after the JavaScript has been concatenated into one file.